riboseinc/rfc-openpgp-sca/sections/02-conventions.md

 ##  Definitions

 OSCCA-compliant
-: All algorithms used for encryption and signatures are compliant with OSCCA [@OSCCA] regulations.
+: All cryptographic algorithms used are compliant with OSCCA [@OSCCA] regulations.

 SM2DSA
 : The elliptic curve digital signature algorithm defined in [@!GBT.32918.2-2016]